 Unified entrance exams for the eight-year high school, April 19, 2022 at the Masaryk High School in Pilsen.

 Prague – Approximately 114,000 applicants submitted applications for the uniform entrance exams for matriculation studies at secondary schools and multi-year gymnasiums.
 Last year, 103,000 children signed up for the exams organized by Cermat.
 These are the numbers of applicants registered by March 1.
-Cermat spokeswoman Jana Patáková told ČTK.
+Cermat spokeswoman Jana Patáková told ČTK today.

 In this school year, according to data from the Ministry of Education, about 106,000 pupils are studying in the ninth grade of elementary schools, which is roughly 33 percent more than four years ago.
 In addition to children from the demographically strong class, refugees from Russia-attacked Ukraine are also applying to secondary schools this year, who will have adjusted conditions for the entrance exams.
 “Approximately 114,000 applicants applied for the first regular term of the uniform entrance exams and 98,000 applicants for the second term.
 The applicant has the option of submitting two applications,” said Patáková.

-This year, the first-year exams for four-year secondary education fields with a matriculation exam and for extension study fields will be held on April 13 and 14, on multi-year gymnasium on April 17 and 18.
+This year, the exams for the first year for four-year courses of secondary education with a matriculation exam and for courses of extension studies will be held on the 13th and 14th April, for multi-year gymnasiums on April 17 and 18.
 The unified exam consists of a written test in the Czech language and mathematics.

-The number of applicants to study at Czech secondary schools will also increase this year by Ukrainians who came to the Czech Republic because of the war in their homeland.
-The resort previously reported on its website that in September 2022, 16,761 Ukrainian asylum seekers studied at the second level of primary schools.
+The number of applicants for studies at Czech secondary schools will also increase this year by Ukrainians who came to the Czech Republic because of the war in their homeland.
+The resort previously reported on its website that in September 2022, 16,761 Ukrainian asylum seekers studied at the second level of elementary schools.
 Refugees from a war-affected country will, by the authority's decision, take the standardized secondary school entrance exams in a modified form.